 The most important and the common denominator to stone formation, is inadequate water in-take to dilute the urine.
 Stones precipitate in concentrated urine.
 Therefore, for patients with stones problem, it is important to drink at least 3 litres of fluid per day to prevent recurrence of stones, or to prevent the stones from getting larger.

 Kidney stones disease is 2 times more common in males than in females.
 It is uncommon below the age of 20 years, and more common between the ages of 20 to 60 years.

 Pain is the commonest complain of stone sufferers.
 Pain situated in the lower back can be due to kidney stones while severe pain down the side of the tummy can be due to stone coming down the drainage tube of the kidney.
 Painful and frequent urination especially towards the end can be due to bladder stones.

 Blood in the urine can also be due to stones.
 In patients with blood in the urine and have no pain associated, cancer of the urinary tract needs to be excluded.

-Not all back pain is due to stone.
-To confirm that you stone, your kidney specialist needs to do a special x-ray call IVU - Intravenous Urogram.
-A special iodine solution is injected into blood stream and this will be excreted by the kidneys and outline the urinary system.
-This will confirm the stone in the urinary tract.
-This test will also show the degree of obstruction to the kidneys and give an idea whether the kidney is still working well.
+Not all back pain is due to kidney stones.
+To check if you have stones, your kidney specialist needs to do a special X-ray called an intravenous urogram (IVU).
+A special iodine solution is injected into the bloodstream to outline the urinary system, which will confirm if there are stones in the urinary tract.
+The IVU will also show the degree of obstruction in the kidneys and give an idea whether the kidneys are still working well.

 The most important effect of stones is obstruction to the kidney.
 If not remove, this will eventually lead to loss of kidney function.
 If both sides are affected, patient will develop kidney failure.
 Infections also can occur in patients with stones.